janjongboom/mbed-js-wrapper-generator/README.md

 * C++ APIs often look different than a JS API, passing in a pointer and the number of elements.
 This requires manual work.
 * Higher-level APIs work better than lower-level APIs.
 F.e. on C++ level use a `string` rather than a `char*`.
 Same goes for arrays.
 * If you want to have a function in JavaScript that then returns another object (rather than a primitive):
-    1. Create wrappers for both objects.
+    1. Create wrappers for both objects (with `--library-name samelibname` parameter).
     1. Make a shared `.lib` file (rather than 2 separate ones) where you declare both objects.
     1. Include the `mbed-js-childname.h` header in your parent implementation (to expose the `mbed_js_wrap_native_object` function).
     1. Probably remove the ctor for the child, unless you want JS users to be able to construct their own versions.